-Year after year, the e-commerce sector reports exponential levels of growth that has left other industries in the dust.
-But, in an ever-changing and competitive landscape, it’s important that businesses remain responsive to emerging trends to ensure they don't fall short.
+Year after year, the eCommerce sector reports exponential levels of growth that has left other industries in the dust.
+But, in an ever-changing and competitive landscape, it’s important to remain responsive to emerging trends so you don't fall short.

-Global online sales are predicted to hit $3.3 trillion in 2019, and many businesses are constantly trying out new ways to boost their online conversions, cater better to their customers, and enhance the online shopping experience they offer.
-Site-search has proven itself as an integral means of doing just this – but how is it evolving for 2019?
+Global online sales are predicted to hit $4.1 trillion in 2020, and many businesses are constantly exploring new ways to boost their online conversions, cater better to their customers, and enhance the online shopping experience.
+Site-search has proven itself as an integral means of doing just this – but how is it evolving for 2020?

-We’ve filtered through the noise of ‘trending topics’, and identified five major e-commerce site-search trends for 2019:
+We’ve filtered through the noise of ‘trending topics’, and identified eight major eCommerce site-search trends for 2020:

 In fact, 80% of customers find their experience with a company is equally as important as its products and services – highlighting the value of an intuitive and well-designed website for attracting and retaining customer attention.